 Find Ways to Reduce the Amount of Labor

 If you want to save money on the construction of your home, consider taking on some of the work yourself.
 If you’re familiar with construction, consider being your own general contractor.
 If you’re not THAT familiar but are handy with construction tools and enjoy getting your hands dirty, you can elect to do a portion of the work yourself.
-If you have family or friends who are in the construction industry like electricians, plumbers, or other construction specialists, see if they’d be willing to help out.
+If you have family or friends who are in the construction industry like a professional electrician, Affordable plumbers, or the ones who have done construction jobs before, see if they’d be willing to help out.
 They will most likely be cheaper than another contractor, if not free.